true4all/caregiver/README.md

   - What role does the awareness of divinity play in a person's life?
 Ignore this question if you believe that no such thing as "The Divine" exists or that it exists but cannot be contemplated under any circumstances.

-  - Contemplate the nature of "space" and "time" or "spacetime".
-Can a sense of vectorization be ascribed to these concepts?
+  - Contemplate the nature of physical "space" and "time" or "spacetime" needed for a conceivable physical process.
+Can a sense of vectorization be ascribed to these concepts of place, time and process wit respect to an idempotent datum?

-  - - What are essential vs inessential activities?
+  - What are essential vs inessential activities?
 Consider the given table to prioritize your discretizable activities:

      A / B | A1: Essential | A2: Inessential
     --- | --- | ---